lana-20/encapsulation-python/README.md

     print(car.publicVar)
     #   Output: Inside Car constructor 9

-Python suggests not to access a protected variable by convention, but doesn't restrict it. _protectedVar can ne manually written in and accessed.
-To follow the proper coding convention/standards, the _protectedVar member shouldn't be accessed outside of the class scope.
+Python suggests not to access a <code>protected</code> variable by convention, but doesn't restrict it. <code>_protectedVar</code> can ne manually written in and accessed.
+To follow the proper coding convention/standards, the <code>_protectedVar</code> member shouldn't be accessed outside of the class scope.
 One can say that the <code>protected</code> access specifier doesn't really exist in Python, as it's not strictly enforced.

     print(car._protectedVar)
     #   Output: 10

+With the <code>private</code> specifier, again, Python does not recommend using it.
+When manually writing <code>__privateVar</code> in and executing the code, Python throws an error <code>AttributeError: 'Car' object has no attribute '__privateVar'</code>.

-    print(car.__privateVar) #
+    print(car.__privateVar)

     car.publicMethod()
     car._protectedMethod()